teknofage/reddit-clone/README.md

 # **Reddit Clone**

-## Reddit CLone is a copy of the popular discussion forum Reddit.
+## Reddit Clone is a copy of the popular discussion forum Reddit.

 ___